nelson-lang/nelson-gitbook/markdown/en/slicot/slicot_sg02ad.md

 - IWARN - = 0: no warning; = 1: the computed solution may be inaccurate due to poor scaling or eigenvalues too close to the boundary of the stability domain (the imaginary axis, if DICO = 'C', or the unit circle, if DICO = 'D').
 - INFO - = 0: successful exit; = 1: if the computed extended matrix pencil is singular, possibly due to rounding errors; = 2: if the QZ algorithm failed; = 3: if reordering of the generalized eigenvalues failed; = 4: if after reordering, roundoff changed values of some complex eigenvalues so that leading eigenvalues in the generalized Schur form no longer satisfy the stability condition; this could also be caused due to scaling; = 5: if the computed dimension of the solution does not equal N; = 6: if the spectrum is too close to the boundary of the stability domain; = 7: if a singular matrix was encountered during the computation of the solution matrix X.

-## Description
+## 📄 Description

-  <p> To solve for X either the continuous-time algebraic Riccatiequation or the discrete-time algebraic Riccati equation</p>
+To solve for X either the continuous-time algebraic Riccatiequation or the discrete-time algebraic Riccati equation

-Used function(s)
+## Used function(s)

 SG02AD

-Bibliography
+## 📚 Bibliography

 http://slicot.org/objects/software/shared/doc/SG02AD.html

-## Example
+## 💡 Example

 ```matlab
 N = 2;